rameshjes/rameshjes/README.md

 Working in Machine Learning domain since 2017.
 I have done several projects on Computer Vision (CV) as well as in Natural Language Processing (NLP).
 - 🔭 I’m currently working at Freshfields Bruckhaus Deringer, specifically focusing on NLP and CV.
-- 🌱 I’m currently exploring and participating in Kaggle Competitions
+- 🌱 I’m currently building Django Apps and integrating LLMs to legal solutions.
-- 💬 Ask me about any thing reletad to Python and Machine Learning/Deep Learning
+- 💬 Ask me about any thing reletad to Python and Machine Learning/Deep Learning.
 - 📫 Reach me on LinkedIn: [My Profile](https://www.linkedin.com/in/ramesh-kumar-4507a6aa/)

 ---